eShine Boat Care

 ...I'm concerned about insuring the boat from the time it is purchased until it is licensed in Canada.
 My insurance agent has informed me they cannot insure the boat during this time.
 However, while towing the boat from the U.S. to Canada, my auto insurance liability coverage would apply to the boat and trailer should I be involved in an accident.
 But damage to boat or trailer would not be covered, so I am looking into buying insurance in the U.S. to cover the value of the boat...

-Comments from a Manitoba boater (October 2007)
+Comments from a Manitoba boater (Oct.
+2007)

 ...I just brought a used Glasstron 175 back from South Dakota to Winnipeg.
 It was easy!
 You do not have to stop at U.S. Customs.
 You can take cash across the border to complete the sale, as long as you declare what you are doing with it.
-Seperate bills of sale for the boat and trailer are a must.
+Separate bills of sale for the boat and trailer are a must.
 I had titles from the last owner but Customs did not even look at them.
 The last thing is a properly filled out Vehicle Import Form - "Form 1".
 Easy!

 Top of Page

-Comments from a boater (November 2007)
+Comments from a boater (Nov.
+2007)

 I recently purchased a 2001 Rinker listed online from a private seller - you do not need to pay state tax as you might have to with a dealer.
 Beforehand, I made several phone calls to RIV and U.S. Customs.
 Here's the deal: Everything at the border was smooth.
 Just be prepared - they grilled me about how I paid for the boat (I had proof of withdrawal of cash from my account).
 Hope this helps anyone thinking of importing a boat -- its a breeze!

-Comments from Greg in Alberta (December 2007)
+Comments from Greg in Alberta (Dec.
+2007)

 Thanks for the info, really came in handy.
 Purchased a Sea Doo X20 in Georgia, Had it shipped to Montana, picked it up and drove across the border to Alberta.
 Georgia is a Non Title state, where all you need is the Bills of Sale.
 If the boat and trailer is manufactured in North America there is no duty - you only pay GST and the RIV Fee.
 Thanks Again.